Healthy Autumn Squash Soup

 Ingredients, plus a few steps to making squash soup. by 2sistersrecipes.com

-Our ingredients may be pantry staples but the flavor in this squash soup is nothing less than amazing!
+Our ingredients are mostly pantry staples but the flavor in this squash soup is nothing less than amazing!

 A spoonful of squash soup. by 2sistersrecipes.com